Home Conditions5 Natural Remedies for Migraines

 3 Natural Remedies for Pityriasis Versicolor - Apple Cider Vinegar

-Did you know that mint, pine, and juniper oils work wonders for headaches and migraines?
+Did you know that peppermint, pine, and juniper essential oils work wonders for headaches and migraines?
 Here is how you can use them effectively.
 Add a few drops of peppermint, pine, and juniper essential oils to a wet compress.
 Apply the compress to your forehead.
 Lay down and relax.
 You can use medicinal gauze or a piece of cotton fabric, whatever you have at hand.
-It’s important that you stay away from tiring activities and avoid heavy foods.
+It’s important that you stay away from tiring activities and avoid heavy, fatty meals.

 Alongside, drink plenty of fresh water and herbal teas (see below what teas work best for migraines).
 Exclude meat from your diet for a few days if you can.
 In some cases, headaches and migraines are correlated with overburdened bile.
-If you have underactive bile or eat fatty meals, this could be the reason for your migraine.
-Be your own doctor and see what foods cause your migraines.
+If you have poor bile, eat fatty meals, or combine fats with fruits, this could be the reason for your migraine.
+Be your own doctor and see what foods trigger the migraine.

 The onion and horseradish poultices are amazing natural remedies for migraines.
 They work wonders.
 Here is how you can use them at home.
 Make poultices with raw onion slices.
 Apply the poultice to your forehead and keep it on for as long as you can.
 The migraine usually goes away in 30 minutes.
 As for the horseradish poultice, this is how you make it.